royashbrook/royashbrook.github.io/_posts/2010-01-12-print-commands-to-give-a-group-dbo-in-all-the.md

 title: print commands to give a group dbo in all the sql dbs
 ---

-something silly i need to do every once in a while and i forget how to do it. the double double single quotes always mess me up =P
+something silly i need to do every once in a while and i forget how to do it. the double double single quotes always mess me up 😛

 ```sql
 sp_msforeachdb '